sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Registering of "attrs" ensures discoverability of search attributes supported by the corresponding SunPy Client.
 For adding them to the Registry, we need to define a ``classmethod`` :meth:`~sunpy.net.base_client.BaseClient.register_values` that returns a dictionary of registered values.
-This dictionary should have `~sunpy.net.attr.Attr` classes as keys and a list of tuples corresponding to that key representing the possible values key "attr" can take.
+This dictionary should have `~sunpy.net.attr.Attr` classes as keys and a list of tuples corresponding to that key representing the possible values the key "attr" can take.
 Each tuple comprises of two elements.
-The first one is value and the second element contains a brief description of that value.
+The first one is a value and the second element contains a brief description of that value.
 An example of writing ``register_values()`` for `~sunpy.net.dataretriever.client.GenericClient` is provided above.
 Please note that it can be defined in a similar way for full clients too.